-Core Components ISO ITU NIST W3C ITU-T Y.3081, Self-controlled identity based on blockchain: Requirements and framework "A Taxonomic Approach to Understanding Emerging Blockchain Identity Management Systems", dated January 12, 2020 Decentralized Identifiers (DIDs) v1.0 Core architecture, data model, and representations, 19 JULY 2022 ; and Verifiable Credentials Data Model v2.0 3.100 Wallet: Application or mechanism used to generate, manage, store or use private keys and public keys or other digital assets.
-Note 1 to entry: A wallet can be implemented in software, implemented as a hardware module, or written onto non- digital media such as paper or metal identifiers and credentials by storing the corresponding private keys on the user device. and credentials by storing the corresponding private keys.
+Core Components ISO ITU NIST W3C core components 130 ITU-T Y.3081, Self-controlled identity based on blockchain: Requirements and framework 18 "A Taxonomic Approach to Understanding Emerging Blockchain Identity Management Systems", dated January 12, 2020 Decentralized Identifiers (DIDs) v1.0 Core architecture, data model, and representations, 19 JULY 2022; and Verifiable Credentials Data Model v2.0 view the contents of the credential.
+Software that stores verifiable credentials locally on a device that you control and that does not upload or analyze your information beyond your expectations.
+User-Controller Identity Wallet ISO 22739:2024 Blockchain and distributed ledger technologies - Vocabulary 3.100 Wallet: Application or mechanism used to generate, manage, store or use private keys and public keys or other digital assets.
+Note 1 to entry: A wallet can be implemented in software, implemented as a hardware module, or written onto non- digital media such as paper or metal Wallet (identity wallet) [b-ITU-T X.1252]: An application that primarily allows a user to hold identifiers and credentials by storing the corresponding private keys on the user device.
+A user-controlled identity wallet is an application that primarily allows a user to hold identifiers and credentials by storing the corresponding private keys.
 It also serves as an interface for entities to interact with one another.
 Identity wallets can act as control centers since entities can receive and decide whether to approve requests for verifiable information, thereby giving their consent to perform some action.
-Services: Means of communicating or interacting with the DID subject or associated entities via one or more service endpoints.
+Decentralized Identifiers (DIDs) v1.0: Services: Means of communicating or interacting with the DID subject or associated entities via one or more service endpoints.
 Examples include discovery services, agent services, social networking services, file storage services, and verifiable credential repository services.
 User Profile Data Management Protocols External protocols used for managing user profile data with blockchain-based IDMSs to control access rights to that data.
-With such protocols, user profile data created when using an application would not have to be stored by the application itself.
-Instead, users could rely on encrypted vaults and decentralized storage protocols.
-Data Exchange Models To request, issue, disclose, and verify credentials and/or presentations (e.g., for authentication), blockchain-based IDMSs commonly leverage data
+With such protocols, user profile data created when using an application